 Cast your mind back to early September early last year.
-Its a bright sunny Saturday morning, but the signs that its first weekend of September are there, there is some insect life, but the hordes you get in the peak numbers of May June, there are some flowers, but many have gone over and the birds are hard to spot having finished raising their broods weeks ago.
+Its a bright sunny Saturday morning, but the signs that it is first weekend of September are there, there is some insect life, but not the hordes you get in the peak numbers of May and June, there are some flowers, but many have gone over and the birds are hard to spot having finished raising their broods weeks ago.

 I stepped out of my car at Thursley Common NNR in Surrey, a favourite site of mine and one that has records more species of dragonfly than any other site in the UK.
 Next to the car park is the Moat Pond, sadly showing signs of becoming a dog paddling pool and in terms of aquatic fauna a shadow of it former self.
 Thankfully it still hold a good population of brilliant and downy emerald dragonflies, though my visit is long after their flight period.
 Still it offer a fine view to start the morning.